Black history from the year you were born

 [Pictured: Assata Shakur (Joanna Chesimard) arrives at Middlesex County jail Jan.
 29, 1976.]

 1980: Robert L. Johnson launches BET

 After years of working behind the scenes in cable TV, Robert L. Johnson created Black Entertainment Television (BET), the first cable television station geared toward an African American audience.
 The channel was a hit, and Johnson became the first Black billionaire when he sold his company to Viacom in 2001.
-The BET division of Viacom today is the most widely received network for African American audiences, with the paid channel reaching about 88,255,000 American households.
+The BET division of Viacom today is the most widely received network for African American audiences, with the paid channel reaching over 88 million American households.

 1981: Mumia Abu-Jamal is arrested

 A routine traffic stop ended with the death of a police officer.
 Activist Mumia Abu-Jamal was arrested for the crime and put on trial for a murder he says he did not commit.
 This event catapulted Abu-Jamal to the forefront of a social justice movement against racial bias in the judicial system.